tienduy-nguyen/rpg-restapi/README.md

 Note: In this project, I use .Net version `3.1.3` and `5.0`.
 If you don't use these versions.
 You can use your own version by change version in `global.json` file and specify it in `.csproj` file: `<TargetFramework>netcoreapp3.1</TargetFramework>`.
 ## Development

-- With this project, you can understand:
+This project shows:
   - How to build a web REST API with .net core 3 or  5
   - How to have a good structure project for web api
-  - Use SQL Database & Entity Framework
+  - How to use SQL Database & Entity Framework
-  - Secure app & authenticate with JsonWebToken
+  - How to secure app & authenticate with JsonWebToken
-  - OOP Solution
+  - How to practice OOP Solution C#
-  - Map & convert quickly between different classes
+  - How to map & convert quickly between different classes
   - How to create document API with Swagger/Open API
-  - Use Dependency Injection solution
+  - How to use Dependency Injection solution
   - How to access User from `HttpContextAccessor`
   - How to use asynchronously development solution for your project
-  - Use Generic type
+  - How to use Generic type

 ### Technologies